Kalmantic/peakinfer/design/TokenOp Template v0.2.md

 * **Monitoring Integration**: Real-time metric tracking with alert thresholds
 * **Step Validation**: Each step has success criteria and rollback commands

-This alignment ensures the templates work seamlessly with the TokenOp CLI and automated execution engine described in the PRD.
+This alignment ensures the templates work seamlessly with the Peakinfer CLI and automated execution engine described in the PRD.